Septoplasty/Sinus Surgery in NYC

 A deviated septum is a crooked bone or cartilage, which can impact breathing and narrow the nasal airway.
 Some septum deviation is normal and very few septums are perfectly straight.
 It is only when a deviated nasal septum impacts nasal breathing does it become a surgical problem repairable with an operation called "septoplasty".
 Septoplasty is an internal nasal operation which repairs a deviated nasal septum and can improve breathing.
-A septoplasty surgery can be performed alone, with turbinate reduction, with endoscopic sinus surgery NYC, or with a rhinoplasty.
+A septoplasty surgery can be performed alone, with turbinate reduction, with endoscopic sinus surgery in NYC.
 A septoplasty New York alone is done internally with no external incisions on the nose and does not cause external bruising.

 How does a deviated septum occur?

 A person can be born with a deviated nasal septum.
 Childbirth can also cause a deviated nasal septum or septal fractures that can become significant as the person grows.
 Trauma to the nose can also cause deviations in the nasal septum as well as nasal bones externally.
 Additionally, the shape of the septum may change as a person grows and septal cartilage stretches and grows.
 A deviated septum or twisted nose may also be an inherited condition from your parents.
 Finally, a septal spur may also be present and can be either a bony spur or cartilage spur.
 Spurs are protrusions which project out of septum and can decrease the nasal airway and breathing.

 How is a deviated nasal septum and turbinate enlargement diagnosed?